-Our Early Phase students in Prep-3 have distinct needs that require a developmentally appropriate, integrated curriculum, which nurtures independence, self-esteem and success within a negotiated and stimulating environment.
+Our Early Phase students in Prep-3 have distinct needs that require a developmentally appropriate curriculum, which nurtures independence, self-esteem and success within a negotiated and stimulating environment.
 Our Middle Phase students in Years 4-6 also have distinct needs that require specialist teaching to encourage students to develop their potential.
-In Years 4-5, the focus allows students the opportunity to consider their own choices and how they affect themselves, others and the environment.
+The focus allows students the opportunity to consider their own choices and how they affect themselves, others and the environment.

 The following report celebrates all the areas of school reporting and includes narratives around the results to provide a contextual understanding of what happens at Kenmore South State School.
-This information published in the middle of this year, reports on the school's operations and outcomes in 2016.
+This information published in the middle of this year, reports on the school's operations and outcomes in 2017.

-School Progress towards its goals in 2016
+School Progress towards its goals in 2017

-During 2016 we: -
+During 2017 we:-

-- Continued to refine our Pedagogical Framework based on current educational research: John Fleming Model, Fisher and Frey's Explicit Teaching; Gradual Release of Responsibility and Jim Knight's 'High Impact Instruction'.
-Which reflected the systemic core values and strategies addressed in Kenmore South State School. - Ensured consistency across the school in teaching practices, through clear and visible learning expectations of student achievement. - Designed and rollout a change process that addresses the Explicit Teaching of Writing aligned to the pedagogical framework, coaching, professional development and school wide collected data. - Undertook a review of spelling approach options across schools with an intent to analyse and implement a whole of school spelling program. - Engaged SLP support within the school to assist in the delivery of metalinguistic approaches and early reading intervention. - All teaching staff undertook differentiated coaching and feedback processes aligned to DPF ismart goals and improvement agenda. - Planning meetings, along with Line of Sight meetings determined the deep understanding of ACARA curriculum and usage of C2C as a resource.
+- Continued to refine our Pedagogical Framework based on current educational research: John Fleming Model, Fisher and Frey's Explicit Teaching; Gradual Release of Responsibility and Jim Knight's High Impact Instruction, Lyn Sharrat which reflected the systemic core values and strategies addressed in Kenmore South State School. - Ensured consistency across the school in teaching practices, through clear and visible learning expectations of student achievement. - Designed and rollout a change process that addresses the Explicit Teaching of Writing aligned to the pedagogical framework, coaching, professional development and school wide collected data. - Undertook a review of spelling approach options across schools with an intent to analyse and implement a whole of school spelling program. - Engaged SLP support within the school to assist in the delivery of metalinguistic approaches and early reading intervention.